When video content is so good you want others to see it; be a Guarantor. #GoodEnough2Share

-Aldrich Authors and VT Bookstock ~ Wallingford Public Library
+About Books & Authors Ongoing ~ Wallingford Public Library

-Bernie Sanders Town Halls ~ Sal DelGreco (Election related discontinued 8/1/2016) Now distributed as Government TV)
+Bernie Sanders Town Halls* ~ Sal DelGreco (Election-related discontinued 8/1/2016)

-Book Lust with Nancy Pearl and other Author programs ~ Wallingford Public Library
+Book Lust with Nancy Pearl an Author program ~ Wallingford Public Library

 Catholic Mass (Produced by Archdiocese of Burlington VT) ~ Georgian Lussier

-Democracy Now ~ Michael Spiteri now 3 times daily
+Democracy Now ~ Michael Spiteri Since 2013 now 3 times daily

 Creature Features ~ David Burghardt